KehilaLinks

 David "Sonny" Goldseker speaking about Mlynov

-In this short video clip (click on the left image), David Sonny Goldseker, speaks about Mlynov and his family.
+In this short video clip from a longer interview, David "Sonny" Goldseker, speaks about Mlynov and his family.

-"Sonny" Goldseker was born in Mlynov in 1904 to Shiman and Anna (Fishman) Goldseker, during the wave of pogroms that began in Kishinev in 1903 and just a year before the first Russian Revolution in 1905.
+"Sonny" Goldseker was born in Mlynov in 1904 to Shiman and Anna (Fishman) Goldseker, in the period when a wave of pogroms began in Kishinev in 1903 and just a year before the first Russian Revolution in 1905 which actually reached Mlynov.

 He was the next to the youngest of eight children.
 The Goldsekers were a large well-to-do family in Mlynov.
 Sonny's oldest sister, Chaya (Ida Goldseker) Fishman, left Mlynov and followed her husband (and uncle) Meyer Fishman to Baltimore in January 1912.
 Sonny was eight years old at the time.
 His older brother, Morris Goldseker, left for Baltimore that same year.
 In 1914, his mother Anna passed away and his sister Eta stepped into the role of mothering him and his youngest brother.